bradyhendu/COP4710-Project/nextjs-flask/README.md

 To change it on a Windows device (using PowerShell), the steps are the same, but you don't need to type sudo -su postgres, as sudo isn't a command on Windows.
 Also, editing tools like nano or vim don't work on Windows.
 Instead use notepad.exe <file_name> to edit the changes mentioned above.

-Hope you were able to change the encryption method for creating roles and users!